 Digital program increment planning helps your team do better work

 Creating a digital version of your PI plan is just like hooking your whole ART up to an EKG.
 Once you’ve heard input from every team and created your digital board, it’s always there for you to check in on.
-It alerts you when deadlines are coming up fast or when you’re behind.
+Online PI Planning tools alert you when deadlines are coming up fast or when you’re behind.
 You can make immediate changes and adjustments once you’re alerted to any issues.
 In the meantime, your teams can focus on their tasks at hand, while still having the capability to check back in on the bigger picture at any time.

 Especially when it comes to PI planning, where your whole ART should be present to provide input, using a digital tool that many people can access simultaneously means more people can contribute.
 While a digital program increment planning tool might not provide the same satisfaction as smacking a Post-it on a physical board, it accomplishes your main goal much better than a physical board does: more people can see and add to your PI plan.